I wish I could tell you, ‘Here are 10 customer service phrases to guarantee success.’ The truth is I can’t.

 If a customer sends Groove an email “checking in” on the status of their support request, we consider that a failure on our part.

 In testing, we’ve found that customers who proactively reach out to us report satisfaction scores about 10% lower than customers who don’t inquire.

 To prevent that, we do two things.
 First, we make sure that we keep the customer posted as often as possible (at least once per day).
 Second, we let the customer know exactly when they should expect to hear from us.

 While you can’t always promise a solution by a given time, you can always promise an update.

-According to a survey by Lee Resources International, for every customer who complains, there are 26 customers who don’t say anything.
+According to a survey by Lee Resources International, for every customer who complains, there are 26 customers who don’t say anything at all.